More than an arts and science degree

-- Business Systems Analyst, Royal Bank of Canada
+- Business Systems Analyst – RBC Royal Bank

 While the full range of further education depends on your individual interests, these are common areas that our graduates pursue.

-- Professional programs: medical school and other health professions, law, business, and teaching
+- Professional programs: medicine and other health professions, law, business, and teaching.

 - College programs: concept art for animation and video games, environmental visual communication, event management